kevin-schmid/DistComp/server/README.md

 java -jar SimpQui-all-1.0-SNAPSHOT.jar -port 8099
 ```

 The quick start jar doesn't use any queueing.
 It's a standalone to test the Web App.
+Other default params which are not configurable in the quick start:

+* 2 Player can play together in one game
+* 5 Question rounds per game are played
+* Each round lasts 10 seconds